nicoladimitri/grant-program/applications/research_TEMPLATE_Dimitri_VeChain.md

 ### Approach

+I plan to adopt in the analysis a rather diffused approach (in the economic literature) to the study of dynamic economic systems, the one based on the so called  "representative agent" (RA).
+Such an approach has advantages abut also limitations.
+As for its merits, the approach allows to capture in an accessible way some of the main economic elements driving the system.
+As for its limitations, the importance of users’ heterogeneity can be partly lost since the model is considering, as a first step, an average agent to study the entire system.
+The RA approach is typically based on an explicit formulation of the agent's preferences, represented by the utility function U. In particular, for the VeChain analysis, it will be interesting to study the following, fundamental, trade off faced by VeChain users.
+The larger the ampount of VET in one's wallet the more the user could affect governance decisions, but the lower is the number of VET available to implement transactions and smart contracts.
+To model such trade off the utility function of RA would contain as arguments the amount of VET held in the wallet, as well the amount of VTHO demanded.
+That is: U(VET,VTHO)

 The approach to conduct the research, also reasoning about the viability of this approach, e.g., the applicants have conducted similar research or used similar approaches before.